 so if there are multiple interrupt triggers on death, active player chooses the order?

-does that still use up their uses (for second chances/reteller)?
+does that still use up their uses (for second chances/reteller)?sharpobject

-also thats super annoying because it means ill have to interrupt execution of the original thing to get a user choice on trigger order, bleh
+also thats super annoying because it means ill have to interrupt execution of the original thing to get a user choice on trigger order, blehsharpobject

-oh right because you have to pick queue order immediately
+oh right because you have to pick queue order immediatelysharpobject

-i guess theres sort of already a natural gap in execution when something dies so thats not too bad
+i guess theres sort of already a natural gap in execution when something dies so thats not too badsharpobject

 i feel like the full list of codex trigger timings isnt even that long